notken12/arcadecord/configuration.md

 - `BOT_IPC_URL`: url of the bot proxy
 - `WEB_SERVER_URL`: public URL of the web host

-## Bot proxy: `bot/proxy.js`

-Environment vars:

-- `BOT_PROXY_PORT`: (Number) port to listen on
-- `TOTAL_SHARDS`: total amount of bot shards.
-This must add up to the total amount of shards being spawned by bot shard managers.
-See `SHARD_LIST` @ Bot shard manager

 ## Bot shard manager: `bot/index.js`

 Environment vars:

 - `PORT`: (Number) port to listen on
+- `POD_NAME`: name of the Kubernetes pod the container is running on.
+Used to derive which shards to spawn
-- `SHARD_MANAGER_ID`: (Number) id of the shard manager host
+- `SHARD_MANAGER_COUNT`: amount of shard managers that exist.
-- `SHARD_LIST`: (Array<Number>) list of shards to spawn.
-Each element must be a unique number and the set of all shards spawned by all shard managers must be consecutive starting from 0.
+- `SHARD_MANAGER_POD_PREFIX`: name of kubernetes StatefulSet service that the pods are under + '-'.
+Used to find the hostnames of bot shard managers